Mo-Sowan/Mo-Sowan/README.md

 I work as a backend developer at Masarat IT & Finance Services Company.
 My work has included:

-- Building and delivering the POSAggregator backend module through team review and QA
+- Maintaining the OnePay service and fixing middleware issues
-- Maintaining the OnePay commission processing service and fixing middleware and port configuration issues
+- Designing the architecture and the database schema for a customizable e-commerce system
-- Designing the architecture and relational database schema for a customizable e-commerce system
+- Developing backend services and integrations for multiple banks across Libya

 Before working in software, I taught English to students ranging from primary school pupils to adults.